-The Certificate of Creditable Coverage provides evidence of any prior health care coverage under the Plan.
+The Certificate of Creditable Coverage provides evidence of prior health care coverage under the Plan.
 You may need to furnish this Certificate if you or your Dependent(s) become eligible under a group health plan or insurance policy that excludes certain medical conditions that existed prior to enrollment in the new plan.
 This Certificate may need to be provided if medical advice, diagnosis, care or treatment was recommended or received for the condition within the six-month period prior to enrollment in the new plan.
+This requirement will cease to be in effect after December 31, 2014.